-internal models at group level.
-Therefore, institutions should either develop binding group-wide (i.e. consolidated) principles and guidelines relating to the life cycle5 of internal models6, or ensure that each relevant entity has appropriate and independently audited principles and guidelines in place with a high degree of consistency between one another.

-3. A consistent and integrated level of application of the group principles and guidelines in the relevant entities is expected.
+- 2. An inconsistent implementation of internal model-related tasks within a banking group bears the risk of an inappropriate coverage of the risks measured by internal models at group level.
+Therefore, institutions should either develop binding group-wide (i.e. consolidated) principles and guidelines relating to the life cycle of internal models, or ensure that each relevant entity has appropriate and independently audited principles and guidelines in place with a high degree of consistency between one another. - 3.
+A consistent and integrated level of application of the group principles and guidelines in the relevant entities is expected.
 This could be ensured by applying controls that verify that these principles are implemented correctly in all relevant entities.
 Examples of such controls include periodic monitoring procedures by the parent entity on implementation at local level or a gap analysis between group-wide principles and local application, including local guidelines.
 These controls can be used to identify those gaps and to mitigate any associated risk.
 The group-level policies should clearly define under which circumstances deviations from the group-wide principles would be accepted.
 The parent entity should be informed about such deviations.
 The effective implementation of the policies should be periodically monitored and assessed.